AJIXuMuK/AJIXuMuK.github.io/_posts/2020-10-01-attending-in-person-event.md

 As an attendee - I don't see a reason to attend in-person.
 I can join my favorite chair at home while gathering knowledge.
 As attendance is low - networking part of the event (the major reason to attend in-person) is low.<br />
 As a speaker - I do like in-person events.
 I want to see people, not to "talk to the wall".
 But if the attendance is low, and you're not comfortable with risks you have - in current situation it probably doesn't worth it.<br />
 I really hope the things will get better soon and we'll be enjoying in-person events, networking and fun again soon!<br />
+By the way, we had a great fun in the Silver Dollar City amusement park =).
 <br />
 I want to say thank you to Mark again, to the whole NACS committee.
 It was the best it could be!<br />
 I also want to say thank you to the sponsors, in-person and online!
 They helped to make this event happen!<br />